sandrakurian/DevCheatSheet/MongoDB.md

 |Count the number of documents inserted|`db.collection_name.count()`|
 |List the documents|`db.collection_name.find()`|

-What is the difference between database, collection, and document?
+<strong>What is the difference between database, collection, and document?</strong>

 A database is a container for collections.
 Collections are analogous to tables in relational databases.
 A document is a record in a collection.